IRT-Open-Source/scf/README.md

 ##DESCRIPTION
 ### Modules
-Currently the SCF has four modules:
+Currently the SCF has the following four core modules:

 * STMLXML-XSD
 * STL2STLXML